-- The key to good bond investing is understanding the risk associated with the borrower’s ability to both make interest payments and eventual return the investor’s principal.
+- The key to good bond investing is understanding the risk associated with the borrower’s ability to both make interest payments and return the investor’s principal.
 Credit analysis is a very detailed task and it rewards the careful and the diligent.
 We have more than two decades of hands-on experience adding value to our investors by doing the hard work of understanding the credit risk of every bond we buy.

 - Every investor is different, and so are their taxes.
 Your state of domicile, federal tax rate and the supply of bonds all impact the approach we need to take to provide the best after-tax return for this part of your portfolio.
 Buying off-the-rack municipal bonds does not guarantee the best results.

 Private market investing layers a number of complexities upon the already difficult job of gaining exposure to the equity risk embodied in individual company ownership.
 We have been convinced that helping our clients navigate the space with a multi-manager approach diversified by type and vintage years is the very best way to gain access, following an approach we utilize throughout our platform.
 Private markets tend to have less information available to investors, with longer investment horizons and more complex structures to allow investors to influence management and provide guidance.
 All of this requires special expertise and professionals dedication to the space.

 Managers tend to focus on a single aspect of the markets, such as buyout or venture, and might make only a dozen or two investments.
 Diversifying among a number of managers, markets and companies significantly improves the risk of illiquid investing.
 Manager selection is critical, since gaining access to the top performers significantly improves an investor’s experience.